maniaplanet/documentation/04.dedicated-server/05.references/05.xml-rpc-methods/docs.md

 <tr>
 <td>SpectatorReleasePlayerSlot(string)</td>
 <td>boolean</td>
 <td>Pass the login of the spectator.
-A spectator that once was a player keeps his player slot, so that he can go back to race mode.
+A spectator that once was a player keeps their player slot, so that they can go back to race mode.
 Calling this function frees this slot for another player to connect.
 Only available to Admin.</td>
 </tr>
 <tr>
 <td>SpectatorReleasePlayerSlotId(int)</td>
 <td>boolean</td>
 <td>Pass the playerid of the spectator.
-A spectator that once was a player keeps his player slot, so that he can go back to race mode.
+A spectator that once was a player keeps their player slot, so that they can go back to race mode.
 Calling this function frees this slot for another player to connect.
 Only available to Admin.</td>
 </tr>
 <tr>
 <td>ManualFlowControlEnable(boolean)</td>